-8.1.1 calendar year basis.
+8.1.1 Any person may be issued a USA Cycling International license on a calendar year basis.
 Such a license may be used in international competition and in all events that are held under USA Cycling regulations, subject to eligibility requirement of those Regulations.

-8.1.2 Alternatively, applicants may be issued USCF licenses, which are valid for Federation events for one year from the date of issuance.
+8.1.2 Alternatively, applicants may be issued a Domestic USCF license, which is valid for Federation events.

 8.1.3 Others may be issued one-day licenses and be permitted to enter races open to men's category 5 or (for women) women's category 4, but do not become members and may not enter championship events.
 Riders younger than 10 may enter only Youth Races.

-8.2 An Association license is an identity document that is the property of the Association and that indicates its holder has voluntarily agreed to abide by the regulations and decisions of the Association.
-It permits the licensee to enter any event for which the licensee is qualified and for which a permit has been issued by the Association.
+8.2 A Federation license is an identity document that is the property of the Federation and that indicates its holder has voluntarily agreed to abide by the regulations and decisions of the Federation.
+It permits the licensee to enter any event for which the licensee is qualified and for which a permit has been issued by the Federation.